isomerpages/nlb-mobile-guide/get-started-with/3-Libby.md

 <div>
 		<input type="radio" name="acc" id="acc17">
-        <label for="acc17">Does my “Skip the Line” loan contribute to my eBook loan quota (i.e. 16
+        <label for="acc17">Does my “Skip the Line” loan contribute to my loan quota (i.e. 16
 eBooks / eAudiobooks)?</label>
         <div class="acc-body">
-  <p>Yes.
-In addition, do note that you can only borrow one “Skip the Line” title at a time, regardless of how many
+  <p>Yes. </p><p>Do note that you can only borrow one “Skip the Line” title at a time, regardless of how many
 eBooks / eAudiobooks you currently have on loan.</p>
   </div>
 </div>

 <div>
 		<input type="radio" name="acc" id="acc18">
-        <label for="acc18">Can I browse / borrow “Skip the Line” titles on NLB Mobile or nlb.overdrive.com?</label>
+        <label for="acc18">Can I browse or borrow “Skip the Line” titles on NLB Mobile or nlb.overdrive.com?</label>
         <div class="acc-body">
-  <p>No. Currently, you can only browse / borrow “Skip the Line” titles using the Libby app.</p>
+  <p>No. Currently, you can only browse or borrow “Skip the Line” titles using the Libby app.</p>
   </div>
 </div>
 <p>
-  <h2>Compatibility with eReaders / apps like Kindle, Kobo, Apple Books</h2>
+  <h2>Compatibility with eReaders / apps</h2>

 <div>
 		<input type="radio" name="acc" id="acc9">
-        <label for="acc9">Can I read NLB's eBooks using Kindle / Kobo / Nook / Apple Books / Google Play Books / Adobe Digital Editions?</label>
+        <label for="acc9">Can I read NLB's eBooks using eReaders (e.g. Kindle, Kobo, Nook) or apps (e.g. Apple Books, Google Play Books, Adobe Digital Editions)?</label>
         <div class="acc-body">
 <p>Format availability for eBooks is subject to the negotiations between OverDrive and the respective companies, e.g. Amazon.
 NLB will purchase eBooks in the best formats that are available in Singapore.&nbsp;</p>
 <p><strong>Kindle</strong>: Currently, Kindle is not supported but do check this page again for updates.</p>